Opted Out, Yet Tracked: Are Regulations Enough to Protect Your Privacy?: Conclusions

 In this paper, we proposed a framework to audit regulatory compliance of online services at scale.
 We used the proposed framework to audit online advertising services on popular websites under GDPR and CCPA.
-Despite users exercising their rights under GDPR and CCPA to opt-out of processing and selling of their data, we find that advertisers process user data to possibly target them and also share it with their partners both at the server and the client side.
+Despite users exercising their rights under GDPR and CCPA to opt-out of processing and selling of their data using CMPs, we find that advertisers process user data to possibly target them and also share it with their partners both at the server and the client side.
+However, we find that some CMPs perform better than the others, i.e., advertisers bidding behavior significantly changes when the consent is conveyed.
 We also audited advertisers' self-proposed opt-out controls, i.e., NAI's opt-out, and found that they might be equally ineffective at curbing processing and selling of user data.
 Overall, our measurements sadly indicate that the regulations may not protect user privacy, and advertisers might be in potential violation of GDPR and CCPA.

-We hope that our measurements will inform regulators and policy makers towards better auditing of online services.
-We envision our framework to be used by regulators to audit online services at scale.
-Specifically, it could be run periodically at several vantage points or deployed as a browser extension for volunteers (end users) to deploy, who periodically report violators to the regulatory bodies --- essentially to double verify potential violators.
 To foster follow-up research, we will also release our code and data set at the time of publication.